 might just disappear.

-Bees* pollinate nearly 80% of all fruit, vegetable and seed crops in the U.S. We may be able to spray noxious fertilizers and pesticides on plants to “rid” ourselves of some problems (and create new ones).
+Bees* pollinate approximately 75% of all fruit, vegetable and seed crops in the U.S. We may be able to spray noxious fertilizers and pesticides on plants to “rid” ourselves of some problems (and create new ones).
 But we have yet to create a chemical that can successfully pollinate large crops.
 Nonetheless, we have still created an agricultural system that is in danger of killing one of its strongest contributors, in the pursuit of easy pollination and honey.

 *Although there are numerous species of bees that pollinate flowers/crops, this job has been disproportionately taken over by farmed honeybees.